 Take prescription medicine with you so you remain in good health.
-Always carry on your person a copy of your prescription or a letter from your doctor stating what the medicine is, your dosage and that it is for personal use only.
+Always carry a copy of your prescription or a letter from your doctor stating what the medicine is, your dosage and that it is for personal use only.

 Not all medications available over the counter or by prescription in Australia are available in other countries.
 Some may even be considered illegal or a controlled substance, even if prescribed by an Australian doctor.
 You could be arrested or have your medicine confiscated if you bring in restricted medication or do not have correct documentation.
 This includes countries where you are only transiting and do not leave the airport, as well as your final destination.

 Before you leave Australia check if your medication is legal in each country you are travelling to, and the requirements to take that medication into the country.

 A valid Yellow Fever Vaccination Certificate is required for all passengers over one year of age arriving in or transiting through South Africa from a yellow fever endemic country or region, as listed by the World Health Organization (WHO).

 If you can't show proof of yellow fever vaccination, you may be refused entry.
 You can't be vaccinated on arrival.

 The rate of HIV/AIDS infection in South Africa is very high.
 Exercise precautions with activities exposing you to risk of infection.
 Victims of violent crime, especially rape, should seek immediate medical assistance.